actions-on-google/dialogflow-updates-java/README.md

-# Actions on Google: Updates API sample using Java and Cloud Functions for Firebase
+# Actions on Google: Updates API sample using Java and Cloud Firestore for Firebase

 This sample shows an app that gives tips about developing apps for the Google Assistant using Actions on Google.